asen4/asen4.github.io/_projects/cpu-design-and-implementation.md

     </div>
 </div>
 <div class="caption">
     On the left, a basic 5-stage CPU pipelining diagram.
-Right, a much more detailed 5-stage CPU pipelining diagram with branching and jumping abilities.
+Right, a much more detailed 5-stage CPU pipelining schematic with branching and jumping capabilities.
 </div>